 Related: 8 Foods to Help You Poop

-For women who partake in moderate exercise daily, that can mean a 44% reduction in constipation as abdominal and diaphragm muscles strengthen.
-Results of a recent April 2019 study published in Nutrients show a direct correlation between an increase in physical activity and the improvement of gut health—for healthy women above the age of 65, daily brisk walks are responsible for increasing intestinal Bacteroides, an essential type of microbiome bacteria.
+Exercise might also improve your gut's microbiome.
+For example, results of a 2019 study published in Nutrients suggest a correlation between an increase in physical activity and the improvement of gut health.
+For healthy females above the age of 65, daily brisk walks were responsible for increasing intestinal Bacteroides, an essential type of microbiome bacteria.

-Too much of a good thing can sometimes turn bad, as is the case with food supplements.
+Too much of a good thing isn't always a good thing, as is the case with food supplements.
 While iron and calcium are important nutrients required by the body for blood and skeletal health, having too much can slow down bowel functions, thus leading to constipation.

-The same can be said for certain medications like antihistamines, opioids, blood pressure medicines and even antidepressants, all of which play a role in the regularity (or lack thereof) of your bowel movements.
+The same can be said for certain medications.
+According to a 2018 review of the literature in the journal Medicine, antihistamines, opioids, blood pressure medicines and even antidepressants, can all play a role in the regularity (or lack thereof) of your bowel movements.
 Some work by slowing down the time it takes for food to pass through the digestive tract, while others draw too much fluid from the GI tract.
-Both essentially increase the incidence of constipation, a risk that gets higher as you get older.
+Both essentially increase the incidence of constipation, a risk that gets higher as we get older.

-This is why doctors and nutritionists recommend increasing not just your dietary fiber levels, but your daily water intake as well.
+This is why healthcare providers and dietitians recommend increasing not just your dietary fiber levels, but your daily water intake as well.
 "I strongly urge people to remember that water is a part of this equation, too," says Dwyer.
 "Many people who struggle with constipation are dehydrated and find that upping their fluid intake, especially in the morning, can make a world of difference."